legentz/restricted-access/README.md

 ### Make it works

-Add this line right after the **<?php** declaration:
+**Inside Wordpress main index.php** add this line right after the **<?php** declaration:
 ```
 require( dirname( __FILE__ ) . '/restrict-access.php' );
 ```

 Make sure you have placed all the files places as mentioned by their folder name.

-**Update the Redirect URI**, download and rename the JSON as below.
+**Update the Redirect URI in Google Developer Console** then download and rename the JSON credentials file.
 Move it into:
-> google-api-php-client-2.1.1/json/credentials.json
+> google-api-php-client-2.1.1/json/credentials.json (there are 2 folder with this name!!)

 Be sure you have **PHP >= 5.4**